Common Life Insurance Mistakes and How to Avoid Them

 How to Avoid:

-• Use online life insurance calculators or consult a financial advisor to determine the appropriate coverage amount.
+- Use online life insurance calculators or work with a qualified financial advisor to determine the right amount of coverage for your specific situation.

 Mistake 2: Waiting Too Long to Buy Insurance